Design-Club/Project-Two/README.md

-# Shared repository for Project-Two
+# Shared repository for Project 2